 The WFD specifies the quality elements that can be used to assess the surface water status of a water body.
-Quality elements can be biological (e.g. fish, invertebrates, plants), chemical (e.g. heavy metals, pesticides, nutrients) or indicators of the condition of the habitats and water flows and levels (e.g. presence of barriers to fish migration, modelled lake level data).
+Quality elements can be biological (e.g. fish, invertebrates and plants), chemical (e.g. heavy metals, pesticides and nutrients) or indicators of the condition of the habitats and water flows and levels (e.g. presence of barriers to fish migration and modelled lake level data).
 Classifications indicate where the quality of the environment is good, where it may need improvement and what may need to be improved.
 They can also be used, over the years, to plan improvements, show trends and monitor progress.

 The ecological status of UK surface water bodies is a measure that looks at both the biological and habitat condition status of a water body.
 Some small differences exist in the way the administrations and environment agencies implement the methods and tools for assessing water body status.

 The introduction of new WFD monitoring data and classification standards (including a new baseline adopting all of the new standards, tools, designations and water body boundaries) in 2014 has led to a step change in the number of water bodies assessed as being in each status class in following years.
-The formal reporting of new standards in cycle 2 of WFD has used the second cycle plans published in 2015.
-The introduction of reporting the cycle 2 standards has differed amongst the UK countries (see background section for more detail).
+It also led to a reduction in the total number of water bodies being assessed because under the new WFD guidance, water bodies below the 10km2 catchment area no longer need to be included.
+The formal reporting of new standards in cycle 2 of the WFD has used the second cycle plans published in 2015.
+The introduction of reporting the cycle 2 standards has differed amongst the UK countries (see the online fiche for more detail).